Looking after your Wheelchair Accessible Vehicle (WAV)

 Make sure whoever is driving your WAV feels comfortable, especially if it’s their first time.
 They should also be familiar with using the restraint system.

-You can look after your battery by occasionally taking longer drives.
-A longer journey will help to keep the battery charged.
-Always check that the power switch for your front tie-downs is turned off after use.
-If it’s left on, it will drain the battery.
+• Always check that the power switch for your front tie-downs is turned off after use.
+If it’s left on, it will drain the battery

 Read our top tips to care for your car or WAV’s battery

-If any elements of your WAV aren’t working, or you need additional support, please contact your WAV supplier.
+If any elements of your WAV are not working as they should, or you need additional support, please contact your WAV supplier.

-Along with your regular vehicle service, we provide a free yearly check for your WAV as part of your lease package.
-The check is done by your WAV supplier at your home.
-They make sure that any special features of your WAV, like the ramp, lift, and tie-downs, are working well.
+As part of your lease, your WAV supplier will carry out a free yearly check at your home.
+They will make sure that features like the ramp, lift, and tie-downs are working well.

-Your WAV supplier should contact you when your annual WAV check is due, but you can always get in touch with them to arrange this.
+Your WAV supplier should contact you when your annual WAV check is due, but you can always contact them to arrange this.

 Read some more tips to keep your vehicle in good condition.